Rome in winter: all you need to know to plan the perfect winter stay in the Eternal City.

 Tourists tend to visit the stretch of the forum beside the Colosseum but in winter this open air archaeological area can be hard to take.

-Impressive and informative, the Trajan’s forum has both an indoor and outdoor area and also offers sweeping views over Rome city centre and archaeological area.
+Impressive and informative, the Trajan’s forum has both an indoor and outdoor area and also offers sweeping views over Rome city center and the archaeological area.

 They are usually widely advertised around the city so all you need to do is to keep your eyes peeled for the many posters and pick the one that picks your fancy.

-The strong flavours of espresso can be a real pick me up on a cold winter day and gets even better if tasted in beautiful and architecturally significant surroundings.
+The strong flavors of espresso can be a real pick me up on a cold winter day and gets even better if tasted in beautiful and architecturally significant surroundings.

-A great place to enjoy great coffee is the Chiostro del Bramante, in the city centre.
+A great place to enjoy great coffee is the Chiostro del Bramante, in the city center.

 The small cloister is an architectural gem, worth seeing for its artistic value, and now hosts a cafeteria / young artist exhibition room, a perfect location for a brief or even not-so-brief stop.